erikfransen1/bit11_traineeship/README.md

 ### ANNOVAR
 ANNOVAR is a flexible package to annotate VCF files.
 This program takes an input variant file (such as a VCF file) and generate a tab-delimited output file with many columns, each representing one set of annotations.
 Additionally, if the input is a VCF file, the program also generates a new output VCF file with the INFO field filled with annotation information. <br>
+First step is downloading the appropriate database files using annotate_variation.pl.
+The code is shown in  and next we will run the table_annovar.pl program to annotate the variants in the example/ex1.avinput file.

 ### vcfR